A major perk of homeschooling is deciding what topics and subjects you want to incorporate in your homeschool

 You can further explore this music genre by choosing a few composers to learn about throughout the year.
-Start with playing a song or two of the composer’s most well-known works while eating breakfast or lunch or simply while doing chores.
-Include a couple of children’s books to provide an overview of the composer’s life.
-Add this book to your morning time routine or as a read-aloud at bedtime.
+Start with playing a song or two of the composer's most well-known works while eating breakfast or lunch or simply while doing chores.
+Include a couple of children's

 To make the most of music study in your homeschool, I highly suggest pursuing other musical genres as well.
 For example, over the years, we’ve enjoyed exploring Ragtime, Country & Western, Latin music, 50’s and 60’s “Golden Oldies,” Folk and Americana, and Jazz.
 Simply investigate an artist or two, play the music and see where it leads.
 It's really that simple, and you might even discover new music that will become a family favorite!